silshack/spring2016/_posts/camazotz/2016-04-18-NavaneetsProjectUpdateOne.md

 Progress:

+The main change I had to make to my milestones was that in my original milestones, I had one dictionary for each mode storing a tuple of values (for example, a tuple of candidate-party-vote for state as key).
+That set up would not allow me to get all of the candidate votes for a particular state and all of a particular party's votes for a particular state without traversing through each tuple and comparing strings (which would be rather cumbersome and probably inefficient).
+Instead, I altered my milestones to create dictionaries of dictionaries to enable this function.
+This requires creating two additional dictionaries but the searching and matching with queries portion of the project is greatly improved as a result.

+Below are some of the issues I ran into over the weekend and how I resolved them:

 I tried to use the pandas library to read in data from the election dataset but after reading it into a pandas DataFrame, I could only access data via the columns so it wasn't very useful for forming the dictionaries that I wanted.
 I ended up reading the data as we did in class through the readLine() method.

 While creating the countyDict, I found that some states had the same county names.
 So for example, Arkansas and Montana may both have a county named 'Autuaga'.
 As a result, using the county name by itself as a key wasn't sufficient so I made a key consisting of a tuple of the county and state.